MurtazaMajid/British-Airways-Analysis/README.md

 **In-Flight Meals**

-Similarly, in-flight meal selection skews toward not wanting meals among customers who completed bookings.
-However, the signal is worth keeping as a feature since it may still carry some predictive value.
+In-flight meal selection also skews toward not wanting meals among customers who completed bookings.
+The signal is kept as a feature since it may still carry some predictive value in combination with other columns.

 ![In-Flight Meals](images/in%20flight%20meals.png)